travis-ci/docs-travis-ci-com/docs/user/travis-pro.md

 * Create a user and add it to your organization, give it pull permission to the relevant repositories.
 * Create an SSH key for the user: `ssh-keygen -f id_mustache_power`.
+  Note: this must be a password-less key for Travis CI to be able to use it.
 * Add the SSH key to the user on GitHub.
 * Add a Base64-encoded version of the private key to your .travis.yml.
 On the Mac, you can run `base64 id_mustache_power | pbcopy` to copy the encoded